sonda-red/blog/content/posts/04-intel-homelab-2.md

 * **Node inventory:** Node Feature Discovery → [infrastructure/nfd/](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/nfd)
 It detects the presence of Intel GPUs and labels them accordingly.
 GPU plugin’s node selector is used to deploy plugin to nodes which have such a GPU label.
 * **Intel Device Operator:** Intel Device Operator → [infrastructure/intel-device-operator/](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/intel-device-operator)
 Intel Device Plugins Operator is a Kubernetes custom controller whose goal is to serve the installation and lifecycle management of Intel device plugins for Kubernetes.
-It provides a single point of control for GPU, QAT, SGX, FPGA, DSA and DLB devices to a cluster administrators.
+It provides a single point of control for GPU, QAT, SGX, FPGA, DSA and DLB devices to cluster administrators.
 * **Intel GPU plugin:** Intel Device Plugin → [infrastructure/intel-device-plugins-gpu/](https://github.com/sonda-red/cluster-management/tree/main/infrastructure/intel-device-plugins-gpu)

 As taken from the official docs: https://intel.github.io/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.html